akselkaastras/HouseProject/README.md

   * Diagnostics
   * Outliers
     - Removing levels with few or no observations
+    - Remove low variance variables
   * Skewness
+    - Response variable (log-transform or Boxcox transform (better))
-  * More Feature engineering.
+  * More Feature engineering and feature selection.
 Not all information is explained
-    - Remove low variance variables
+    - Use TukeyHSD after aov to find significance of difference in parameters -> group variables
+    - anova

   * Check diagnostics again
 ## More advanced modelling
   * Lasso
     - Diagnostics
   * Ridge
     - Diagnostics
-  * Use glmnet
+  * Glmnet
 ## Final Models
   * Report the summary: parameter estimates, standard errors, confidence intervals, and p-values
   * Interpret